percona/pxb-docs/docs/backup-size-reporting.md

 Compressed backups additionally report the uncompressed backup size and compression ratio.

-The following example shows the final lines of `xtrabackup_info` from a compressed backup:
+The following example shows the final lines of `xtrabackup_info` with backup size values reported in bytes:

 ```text
 backup_size = 1832398